INSERTION ORDER TERMS OF BUSINESS

 e.
 The obligations of confidentiality in this Agreement shall not apply to any information which: (i) is generally available to the public other than as a direct or indirect result of the information being disclosed in breach of this Agreement; (ii) was available to the receiving party on a non-confidential basis prior to disclosure; (iii) was, is, or becomes available to the receiving party on a non-confidential basis from a person who, to the receiving party's knowledge, is not under any confidentiality obligation in respect of that information; (iv) was lawfully in the possession of the receiving party before the information was disclosed; (v) is developed by or for the receiving party independently of the information disclosed; or (vii) is disclosed by the receiving party in compliance with the legal requirements of a competent legal or other regulatory authority, provided the disclosing party has been notified by the receiving party of the intended disclosure prior to taking place; or, (viii) the parties agree in writing that the information is not confidential.

 a.
-Nothing in this Agreement excludes or limits the liability of The 7th Chamber for:
+Nothing in this Agreement excludes or limits the liability of 7C for:

-i. death or personal injury caused by The 7th Chamber’s negligence;
+i. death or personal injury caused by 7C’s negligence;

 ii. fraud or fraudulent misrepresentation; or,